 After Caesar’s assassination in 44 BC a short, uneasy truce between those who supported Caesar and those who killed him soon denigrated into open conflict.
 The forces of the two sides eventually met in Greece near the ancient city of Philippi.

 Today the battlefield of Philippi is believed to be located outside the modern town of Krinides in north-west Greece.
-The important archaeological site of Philippoi (Filippoi) is located at the site and contains the impressive remains of the ancient city which thrived here both before and after the battle.

 Discover the best historical places in Greece, from the Acropolis to Epidaurus and more, includes an interactive map of Greek cultural places, landmarks and monuments.